 3.)
 Listen actively

-We don’t listen, we just hear and want to end the conversation, and sometimes we feel bored and strained to the listening to the same damn thing over and over again, isn’t it?
+We don’t listen, we just hear and want to end the conversation, and sometimes we feel bored and strained to listen to the same damn thing over and over again, isn’t it?
 But when we do it we miss out on what our partner is trying to say and we never understand the real problem.
 Eventually, your partner will also lose interest and stop explaining to you their mental state, which will cause more problems.

 4.)
 Be unbiased